EU's new Indo-Pacific strategy: What are the objectives and challenges? | DW | 17.09.2021

 Questions have also been raised as to why individual EU members and the EU itself were left out of this new alliance, and whether this points to the widening of the gap between EU and US interests in the Indo-Pacific, especially coming just a day before the EU laid out its own plans for the region.

 But sources who spoke to DW said that wasn't the case.
-The US-UK-Australia mechanism doesn't signal a widening of interests between the US and the EU, said Bonnie Glaser, Asia Program director of the German Marshall Fund of the US.
+The US-UK-Australia mechanism doesn't signal a growing divergence of interests between the US and the EU, said Bonnie Glaser, Asia Program director of the German Marshall Fund of the US.

 "There are numerous ways that the EU and the US can work together to advance their shared interests in peace and stability in the Indo-Pacific and strengthen the rules-based order," she said.